Economic Evaluation in Healthcare MSc

 Find out more about City University London

 There is no fixed application deadline.
-Applications will close when the course is full, so you are encouraged to apply early.
+We close applications when the course is full, so we encourage you to apply early.

 MSc Economic Evaluation in Healthcare